Amarnath718/Automatic-room-light-controller/README.md

 count = 0.Since both sensors are placed a little close to each other (Both inside the room), a delay is set between two sensors in such a way that, when one sensor activates (Entrance), the other (Exit) one remains deactivated for a very small interval of time, preventing from simultaneous change in the count.

 ## ⭕Note: Here, the two IR sensors are placed 3.5 cm apart from each other.
-If distance is to be varied in different cases, try changind the delay in the code for precise count control.
+If distance is to be varied in different cases, try changing the delay in the code for precise count control.